 Employment Reference Check Response Letter Examples

-A reference check response should be useful without oversharing.
-These examples help employers confirm facts, limit detail and reply consistently.
+An employment reference check response should provide useful, verified information without oversharing.
+These examples help employers confirm facts, limit unnecessary detail and respond consistently.

 Before You Send an Employment Reference Response

-An employment reference response is an HR record, not a casual opinion.
-Before replying, check the employee’s or former employee’s authorization, company reference policy, employment dates, job title, role history, reason for leaving if disclosed, and what information your organization is allowed to provide.
+An employment reference response is a formal HR record, not a personal opinion.
+Before replying, verify the employee’s or former employee’s authorization, review your company reference policy, confirm employment dates, job title and role history, and check whether the reason for leaving has been disclosed.
+Only provide information your organization is permitted to share.

 Keep the response accurate, fair and consistent.
 Acas explains that if an employer provides a reference, it must be accurate and fair, and the employer can decide how much information to include: Acas reference guidance.
 GOV.UK also notes that employers do not usually have to give a work reference, except in some situations, but if they do, it must be fair and accurate: GOV.UK work reference guidance.

-Do not include private details, unsupported opinions, medical information, protected-characteristic references, internal disputes, confidential investigations or informal comments that cannot be verified.
-If your policy is to provide only dates and job title, say that clearly and apply it consistently.
+Do not include private details, unsupported opinions, medical information, references to protected characteristics, internal disputes, confidential investigations or informal comments that cannot be verified.
+If your policy is to provide only employment dates and job title, state that clearly and apply it consistently.

 Factual Employment Reference Check Response